Recipe Overview

-I’ll take these any day over a minty green concoction.
+I originally developed this recipe with St. Patrick’s Day in mind because I was a little tired of all the minty green shamrock shakes.
+Why should they get all the love?
+I’ll take this maple whiskey milkshake any day over a minty green concoction.
 I have nothing against those, but this milkshake is definitely the classier, more grown-up St. Patrick’s Day milkshake, and not just for the obvious boozy reason.

 The subtle flavors of the maple, vanilla, and espresso are there, but they are all back-up singers to the whiskey.
 You can taste them all if you’re really looking for them, but really it’s just the perfect joint effort to perfectly marry all the flavors into the most dreamy milkshake.
 I’m willing to bet that even if you don’t like whiskey, you’re gonna love this milkshake.

-More Milkshake Recipes:
+More Milkshake Recipes

 Maple Whiskey Milkshake